Kōrero Mai, Kōrero Atu – Speak Up

 'Kōrero Mai, Kōrero Atu' means to speak up and speak out in reference to bullying.
 'Speak Up' refers to having conversations with your friends, whānau, children, kaiako/teachers, tauira/students and wider communities to come up with ideas and strategies to address bullying.
 'Speak Up' is also about asking for help when you need it.
 This can be scary, and sometimes the first person you ask can’t or won’t do anything to help you.
 Keep asking.
 Pink Shirt Day shows there are many people who care about supporting you.

 'Mauri Tū, Mauri Ora' means to stand together in life and wellness.
 'Stand Together' refers to how bullying behaviour is influenced by the actions and values of friends, whānau, schools, kura, workplaces and whole communities.
 Real change happens when we Stand Together, sending a strong message that there is no place for bullying in Aotearoa.
 Bullying often makes people feel alone, but Pink Shirt Day shows that many people care.
 Many people want to play their part in making Aotearoa a safe, welcoming and respectful place for everyone, regardless of age, sex, gender identity, sexual orientation, ability, or cultural background.

-On Pink Shirt Day, look out on the sea of pink and know that together we can Stop Bullying
+On Pink Shirt Day, let's turn Aotearoa into a sea of pink and know that together, we can Stop Bullying.